ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 Unresolved Questions
 --------------------
-1. The closely related ``DecidedStrictness`` information about a constructor's fields is made available via the ``GHC.Generics`` interface.
+1. The closely related field unpacking information is exposed in the ``GHC.Generics`` interface as part of the ``DecidedStrictness`` for that field.
 Why is that?
 Does the same reasoning suggest adding some ``DecidedDenesting`` field to ``GHC.Generics.MetaCons``?

 2. Is there a better/clearer name for this optimization/feature?